nathanielb91/chat-app/README.md

 ## Reasoning & Approach

 My goal was to build a clean, responsive user experience while following the outlined requirements.
-I chose **React Context** instead of Redux to keep the global state simple and lightweight — perfect for the scale of this app.
+I chose **React Context** instead of Redux to keep the global state simple and lightweight.
 I also made sure to:

 - Centralize session state and socket logic in one context (`session.tsx`)
 - Persist chat and username in localStorage with an expiration mechanism